leofernandeso/leofernandeso.github.io/_projects/redball.md

 ### Overview

-In a project for the Multisensory Robot Dynamic Manipulation course at TUM, I developed a task space controller for an UR-10 robot, enabling it to accurately track a red marker within its environment.
+In this project, I developed a task space controller for an UR-10 robot, enabling it to accurately track a red marker within its environment.
 This task was accomplished by integrating advanced control algorithms with a simplistic yet effective perception system, utilizing a RGB-D sensor to detect and locate the marker.

 ### Task space control